drhsqlite/fossil-mirror/www/rebaseharm.md

 your stupid mistake to the whole world on an internet that never forgets.
 And yet, humble programmers generate better code.

+What is the fastest path to solid code?
+Is it to continue staring at your private branch to seek out every last bug, or is it to publish it as-is, whereupon the many eyeballs will immediately see that last stupid error in the code?
+Testing and development are often done by separate groups within a larger software development organization, because developers get too close to their own code to see every problem in it.

+Given that, is it better for those many eyeballs to find your problems while they’re still isolated on a feature branch, or should that vetting wait until you finally push a collapsed version of a private working branch to the parent repo?
+Will the many eyeballs even see those errors when they’re intermingled with code implementing some tasty new feature?

 ## <a name="testing"></a>4.0 Rebase commits untested check-ins to the blockchain

 Rebase adds new check-ins to the blockchain without giving the operator